cysouw/graphicalgrammar/text/other.md

 Carl Rebbe, Walter Fischer, Birger Bjerre

-## Finnish^[I thank Fred Karlsson and Matti Miestamo for their assistance with the Finnisch language and linguistic tradition.]
+## Finnish

 ### Setälä & Nieminen (1939) *Suomen kielen oppikirja*

-Eemil Nestor Setälä (1864-1935) was a well-known Finnish politician and author of the Finnish declaration of independence.
+Eemil Nestor Setälä (1864-1935) was a well-known Finnish politician and author of the Finnish declaration of independence.^[I thank Fred Karlsson and Matti Miestamo for their assistance with the Finnisch language and linguistic tradition.]
 However, he was also a professor for Finnish language and literature at Helsinki University and among many other grammatical works he wrote a little booklet *Suomen kielen oppikirja* 'Finnisch language textbook'.
 The first edition appeared in 1898 and has been reprinted various time.
 The version from 1925, that I have consulted, does not have any graphical analyses [@setala1925].

 Kaarlo Nieminen (1887-1955) was a Finnish language teacher and acting professor of Finnish literature at Helsinki University for a few years.
 After the death of Setälä he revised the *Suomen kielen oppikirja* in 1939, which was reprinted many times.
 In this revision Nieminen added a graphical analysis for the example sentence in [@next] as shown in [@fig:setälä1946_68], cited here from a later reprint [@setala1946: 68].
 It is unclear whether this approach with arrows for modification has any precursors, or whether this is an original idea from Nieminen: